 But I have come to realize that quitting is actually a tiny step in achieving actual recovery.

-A necessary step, but only part of the process.
+It’s a necessary step, but only part of the process.

 All is well right?